Saket-Upadhyay/Saket-Upadhyay.github.io/README.md

 Well, you can roam around if you want, see the raw code and all, if you are into that kind of stuff (<\_<) ... or see the better, well-laid-out version online @ [saket-upadhyay.github.io](https://saket-upadhyay.github.io)

 ---

-###### Theme used :
-I used [The Interesting Times](https://github.com/ohduran/the-interesting-times) as base template by Alvaro Duran.
-"The Interesting Times theme for Jekyll" is designed and developed by Alvaro and it is free under (his) [MIT license](https://alvaroduran.mit-license.org).

 > PSSSTTT...
 Also feel free to suggest any positive corrections and modifications if you want to, I always appreciate different point of views. (^\_^)